 - Does sCheck support Allowable Stress Design (ASD)?
 No.

 - What are the limitations of the evaluation version of the software?
-1).
-The evaluation version of sCheck can only solve W12 shapes.
-2).
-Professional uses are prohibited.
+The evaluation version of sCheck 1). can only solve W12 shapes; 2). may not be used for professional purpose.

 cColumn - General

 - What is cColumn?cColumn is a powerful Windows program designed specifically for structural engineers to perform Exact axial-flexural analysis and design of concrete sections (beams, columns or walls) according to ACI 318-99 -02, -05, -08, -11, and -14 code.

 - Does cColumn use dongle for copy protection?
 No. We use software key which is emailed to you after purchase.

 - What types of licenses do you have for cColumn?
 Perpetual and Subscription-based.